cross-seed/cross-seed.org/docs/basics/daemon.md

 ### Step 1: Find your API key

+If you have not defined your `apiKey` explicitly, `cross-seed` will generate a key for you automatically.
-If you have the `apiAuth` option enabled (which you should), you will need to supply an API key with your `curl` commands.
+You will need to supply an API key with your `curl` commands.
 API keys can be included with your requests in one of two ways:

 - an `X-Api-Key` HTTP header
 - an `apikey` query param